technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image2.png)

-3. Give the team a name such as "**Calls and Meetings Integration**", enter the name of the channel as **Business Conversation**, and then click on **Private**.
+3. Give the team a name such as !!Calls and Meetings Integration!!, enter the name of the channel as !!Business Conversation!! and then click on **Private**.

      ![A screenshot of a computer Description automatically generated](./media/image3.png)